-An important objective of the program is to conduct at least one compliance check annually at each retail alcoholic beverage permit location.
-Businesses that fail a compliance check may have administrative charges referred to the Indiana Alcohol and Tobacco Commission Prosecutor against their alcoholic beverage permit.
+An important objective of the program is to conduct at least one compliance check annually at each retail establishment with an alcoholic beverage permit.
+Businesses that fail a compliance check may receive a violation and have administrative charges filed against their alcoholic beverage permit by the ATC Prosecutor.
 SAC inspection results are tracked by the agency and those results are made available by way of annual reports.
-The links below include recent years’ pass/fail results by county, by business name, and permit type.
+The links below include pass/fail results by county, business name, and permit type.

-Inquiries regarding the SAC program’s implementation and results should be directed to ATC Communications Director Lindsay Devlin.
+Inquiries regarding the SAC program should be directed to ATC Communications Director, Ashley Merritt.